Lever: Law of the lever

-This is the law of the lever, which was proven by Archimedes using geometric reasoning.
+This is the law of the lever, as discussed by Archimedes.
 It shows that if the distance a from the fulcrum to where the input force is applied (point A) is greater than the distance b from fulcrum to where the output force is applied (point B), then the lever amplifies the input force.
 On the other hand, if the distance a from the fulcrum to the input force is less than the distance b from the fulcrum to the output force, then the lever reduces the input force.

 The use of velocity in the static analysis of a lever is an application of the principle of virtual work.

 Virtual work and the law of the lever

 A lever is modeled as a rigid bar connected to a ground frame by a hinged joint called a fulcrum.
 The lever is operated by applying an input force F_{A} at a point A located by the coordinate vector r_{A} on the bar.
 The lever then exerts an output force F_{B} at the point B located by r_{B}.
 The rotation of the lever about the fulcrum P is defined by the rotation angle θ in radians.